wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/179-letter-from-nixon-to-australian-dairy-corporation.md

 ---
+doc_date: '1982-02-09'
+doc_num: 179
+doc_order: 179
+naa_refs:
+- naa_barcode: 11557133
+  naa_control_symbol: 1982/1381 PART 3
+  naa_series: A1313
+  reference: '[NAA: A1313/113, 82/1381, iii]'
-title: "179 Letter from Nixon to Australian Dairy Corporation"
+title: Letter from Nixon to Australian Dairy Corporation
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9048
 vol_id: 23
-doc_date: 1982-02-09
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 179 Letter from Nixon to Australian Dairy Corporation

-## Canberra, 9 February 1982
+Canberra, 9 February 1982

 I am writing to you in the light of my request at our meeting on 27 January 1982 to list closer economic relations (CER) with New Zealand on the agenda of the forthcoming meeting of the Australia- New Zealand Joint Industry Consultative Committee (nCC) in Melbourne on 15 February 1982.